f0xyris/LaserTouch/README.md

 ## 🌐 Deployment

-The project is configured for easy deployment on Vercel.
-See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed instructions.
+The project is configured for easy deployment on Vercel with automatic database integration using Neon PostgreSQL.
+See [VERCEL_SETUP.md](./VERCEL_SETUP.md) for deployment instructions.

 ## 📧 Email System